Encharted Cook

 A fully baked sweet potato casserole topped with a layer of melted and toasted miniature marshmallows with text overlay.

-No holiday table is complete without a traditional sweet potato casserole and other side dishes like mashed potatoes, corn casserole, cranberry sauce, and green bean casserole.
+No holiday table is complete without a traditional sweet potato casserole and other side dishes like rustic mashed potatoes, Jiffy corn casserole, whole-berry cranberry sauce, and the iconic green bean casserole.
+In this version, we skip a pecan topping and instead opt for toasted marshmallows.

 A fully baked sweet potato casserole topped with a layer of melted and toasted miniature marshmallows is ready to be served.